mishaga/js-tetris/README.md

 # tetris

-Implementation of classic Tetris game on Vanilla JS
+Implementation of the classic Tetris game in pure JavaScript.

 You can try it here: https://tetris.mishaga.com